How to Improve Eyewash Station Safety in Healthcare Workspaces

 In facilities that handle chemicals such as formaldehyde or xylene, delays in finding an eyewash station can result in long-term damage.
 Clear, standardized labeling helps eliminate uncertainty and supports faster emergency response.

-Using Signage to Promote Everyday Eye Safety
+Eye Wash Signage That Promotes Everyday Eye Safety

-While eyewash stations are the emergency response, eye safety awareness signage serves as everyday prevention.
+While eyewash stations are the emergency response, eye safety signage serves as everyday prevention.
 SPDs face a higher risk of eye injuries due to regular exposure to cleaning agents, disinfectants, and sterilization equipment.
 In these settings, visual reminders help staff alert to ongoing risks, even during routine tasks.
 Effective signage should communicate expectations clearly, visually, and in context.
 Key considerations for awareness signage include:

 - Use direct, action-based language such as “Wear Eye Protection When Operating”